 Her mother is Sandy Allen is president of Royal Coach Tours of San Jose and a former member of the CBA Board of Directors.

-She shared that Amador ran out of Paycheck Protection Program, or PPP, funds in early August, has been working with a skeleton crew ever since, with the longtime staff dwindling from 110 employees to 10.
+She shared that Amador. which ran out of Paycheck Protection Program, or PPP, funds in early August, has been working with a skeleton crew ever since, with the longtime staff dwindling from 110 employees to 10.

 “I know I speak for myself and many others today.
 We love what we do, and we do it for the people.
 The motorcoach industry needs to be saved, and we need your help.
 Our slogan is, “We’re going places.”
 I hope we and others are able to continue that motto for years to come,” Allen said.